Tell Uqair: Archaeology

-Occupation history
+While only four Proto-cuneiform tablets were found at Tell Uqair, another 27 from there have appeared on the antiquities market and been published.
+Some deal with loans of barley.
+A city seal on one of the tablets matched a seal on a tablet found at Jemdat Nasr.
+It has been proposed that this site was part of a group providing ritual products to Inana at Uruk.

+During the 1940s excavations a deep sounding into the Ubaid levels recovered shells.
+Radiocarbon dating in 1968 in produced a calibrated date of 4649 BC, midway through the Ubaid period.

+History

 The site of Tell Uqair first had significant occupation during the Ubaid period, and grew to its greatest extent during the Jemdet Nasr and Uruk periods.
 Some Early Dynastic graves and a scattering of Akkadian and Babylonian artifacts indicate the location continued in limited use up through the time of Nebuchadnezzar.
-Because of clay tablets found at the site, it is believed to be the ancient town of Urum.
-The toponym for Urum is written in cuneiform as ÚR×Ú.KI (cuneiform: 𒌱𒆠), URUM4 = ÚR×ḪA (cuneiform: 𒌯), besides ÚR×A.ḪA.KI (cuneiform: 𒌬𒆠), from earlier (pre-Ur III) ÚR.A.ḪA.

-The most prominent discovery at Tell Uquair was the "Painted Temple", a large complex similar in design to the "White Temple" found at Uruk.
-Some of the original frescos were still visible at the time of the excavation and were copied.
-Several frescos were recovered intact and sent to the Baghdad Museum.
+The most prominent discovery at Tell Uquair was the "Painted Temple", a large complex similar in design to the "White Temple" found at Uruk, with alternating buttresses and recesses.
+The temple was laid directly on the bitumen coated platform and was eventually fully cleaned and filled with mudbricks before a later temple.
+Like that temple it was tripartite and had stepped niches with half columns.
+Like the White Temple it was also later filled in with large rectangular bricks and a surface prepared for a new building which has not survived.
+Some of the original frescoes were still visible at the time of the excavation and were copied.
+Several frescoes were recovered intact and sent to the Baghdad Museum.
 The temple is believed to date to the Uruk or early Jemdet Nasr period.
-A small adjacent Jemdet Nasr temple was of somewhat later construction and contained large amounts of pottery from that period.
+A small adjacent Jemdet Nasr temple, built with Riemchen bricks, was of somewhat later construction and contained large amounts of pottery from that period.

+It has been suggested, based on a toponym (ḪA.ÚR.BAR), that the Blau Monuments originated at Tell Uqair.